raylu15742cs/raylu15742cs/README.md

 - My main focus currently is **StudiBetter** a MERN Stack web application that will help improve student's academic performance

-- I am current working on my Data Structure and Algorithms Skills (Python)
+- I am current working on my Data Structure and Algorithms Skills (Python) and will be building a website to track and show progression

 -  Portfolio Link : [https://portfolio-raylu15742cs.vercel.app/](https://portfolio-raylu15742cs.vercel.app/)